mcavaioni/Self-Driving-Cars/Project-3-Behavioral-Cloning/README.md

 Udacity Self-Driving Car Project 3: Behavioral Cloning

-PROBLEM:
+PROBLEM: <br>
 Use Behavioral Cloning to train a Convolutional Neural Network model with Keras, to drive a car in a simulator.

-SOLUTION:
+SOLUTION:<br>
-The problem was approached in these steps:
+The problem was approached in these steps:<br>
-1- gather data (images and steering angle values)
+1- gather data (images and steering angle values)<br>
-2- analyze and modify the images and related steering angles 3- create several Convolutional Neural Networks and choose the best one 4- fine-tune the model (if needed)
+2- analyze and modify the images and related steering angles<br>
+3- create several Convolutional Neural Networks and choose the best one<br>
+4- fine-tune the model (if needed)<br>

-1- DATA:
+1- DATA:<br>
 Initially I used to drive around the car in the simulator in “training mode” to collect data (images and values).
 I made several attempts but the keyboard’s response was most of the time very abrupt, creating not good data.
 The approach was to drive smoothly for a couple of laps and then record “recovery actions”, teaching the car how to recover in case of going off the road.
 Eventually Udacity provided a training dataset and I decided to use that one in order to mitigate any risk of feeding bad data.
 A joystick would have been a good solution as well.

-2- IMAGE PREPROCESSING and LABELS AUGMENTATION:
+2- IMAGE PREPROCESSING and LABELS AUGMENTATION:<br>
 The images from the simulators have size (160x320) pixels, which are a bit big to be handled in big quantities.
 Additionally some areas of the image were not useful and would have created more noise, “distracting” the network.
 That’s why I decided to crop the top of the image and a bit of the button portion.
 I tried several options, but I finally settled with cropping the height to [32:135] and keeping the full width [0:320].